The Difference Between a Freelancer, Agency, and Animation Studio

 • Filling gaps on an internal team

-A great freelancer is gold.
-But when timelines stretch or complexity stacks?
-You’re suddenly managing production instead of doing your actual job.
+Reality check: a great freelancer is gold.
+But when complexity stacks up, you may find that you're managing the production instead of doing your actual job.

 2. Agencies